 “Whatcha in fer?” the nearest boy changes the subject.

 “Murder…of my dog,” and they all break up.

-That’s all I remember but I do know I repeatedly go back to that nightmare.
+That is all I remember but I do know I repeatedly go back to that nightmare.
 Boys fear juvie, it is imprinted in our DNA or by fascist teachers.
 My greatest fear is facing Jace’s killer brother Jeff behind bars.
-No chance I cannot kill him.
+No chance I will not kill him.
 Maybe I better stay out of trouble.
-I’m just shit for brains, right?
+I am just shit for brains, right?

 ‘Sonnets’ comes out of this period.
 It takes me days to slog through the first ones where Shakespeare is trying to convince a secret boyfriend to stay straight and raise a family.

 It is in Sonnet #27, I finally feel a spark of honest love and life.

 “ Let me in bed lie dreaming in mischance; “

 So Will runs away from his wife to be with his posh London lover.
 Unschooled though he is, his mastery of rhyme and wit makes Will popular in the London Scene as the singer of his own verses.
 Will is spurned by his royal lover who chooses the wife and mother to his children.
 Will deceitfully writes encouragement of his lover’s monogamy to the wife in his unrequited quest.
 When the marriage ultimately fails, Will is there to catch the spurned lover on the rebound.
 It only takes a few verses accompanied by Will’s mandolin to capture the wounded noble’s love.

 By Sonnet #29, Will is in complete despair: